The cost of living in Spain is generally lower compared to the USA

 Caixa mortgages

 Caixa simplifies the process by accepting documents in your language, eliminating the need for translation.
-Their mortgage options accommodate a loan range, from 100,000 EUR to 2,900,000 EUR.
+Caixa's mortgage options cover a loan range from 100,000 EUR to 2,900,000 EUR.

 Bankinter mortgages